surniaulula/wpsso/readme.txt

 = 5.0.0-dev.3 =

-(2019/06/20) Added checks for missing WooCommerce page selections.
-Removed support for the Yotpo Social Reviews for WooCommerce plugin.
+(2019/06/20) Removed support for the Yotpo Social Reviews for WooCommerce plugin.
+Added checks for missing WooCommerce pages.
+Added an action hook to remove duplicate JSON-LD markup in AMP pages from the Yoast SEO plugin.
 Renamed the 'gpl' library sub-folder to 'std'.

 = 4.31.4 =